Churchill War Rooms: Churchill Museum

+Redevelopment

+In May 2010 the name of the museum was shortened to Churchill War Rooms.

+During 2009–2011 the museum received over 300,000 visitors a year.

 In June 2012 the museum's entrance was redesigned by Clash Architects with consulting engineers Price & Myers.
 Intended to act as a 'beacon' for the museum, the new external design included a faceted bronze entranceway, and the interior showed the cleaned and restored Portland stone walls of the Treasury building and Clive Steps.
 The design was described as 'appropriately martial and bulldog-like' and as 'a fusion of architecture and sculpture'.

+During 2019 the museum received over 600,000 visitors.

+As with all of the sites of the Imperial War Museum, the museum was closed to the public from 17 March to 31 July 2020 inclusive, owing to the COVID-19 pandemic.
+A further shutdown, for the same reasons, was in place from 16 December 2020 to 18 May 2021 inclusive.